z4kn4fein/stashbox-mocking/README.md

     //check the result
     Assert.Equal("test", result);

-} //StashRhino will call the VerifyAllExpectations() method on all configured expectations on it's dispose
+} //StashRhino will call the VerifyAllExpectations() method on all configured expectations on its dispose
 ```

 ### Mock types